Azure/RAI-vNext-Preview/docs/Setup.md

 ```

 12. Validate that your components have been registered in your workspace at https://ml.azure.com
+## Next Steps
+- Build your first Model Analysis in the CLI or SDK

 ## Setup through Cloud shell
 1. Go to https://shell.azure.com